Plastic Surgery & Cosmetic Surgery Payment Methods – last updated 20 November 2018.

 - A small number of operations may meet eligibility requirements for an MBS Item Code such as for corrective, reconstructive Plastic Surgery (these never apply to cosmetic procedures).

-- Review Medicare guidelines and rules if you have a medically warranted Plastic Surgery procedure.
+- Review Medicare guidelines and MBS Item Code rule changes if you have a medically warranted Plastic Surgery procedure.

 Paying for Surgery: How it works